U-Company/python-private-service-layout/{{ cookiecutter.service }}/README.md

 - development
 - make

-### docker-compose full
+### Running

 We use docker-compose for local development and starting you service and environment.
 If you want to start full subsystem, you need to do this:

     make run-full

 After that our service and environment is started.
 If you want to start our service the first time, docker container with service is built.
 Other container is pulled.

 If you want to start service not first time, maybe you need rebuilt service for apply last changes: